SaeedTaghavi/CS/docs/OS/Chap03.md

 - **Long-term scheduler** (job)

     1. selects processes from this pool
-    2. loads theme into memory *for* execution
+    2. loads them into memory *for* execution

 - **Short-term scheduler** (CPU)